 146S.
 Register for panel membership

-(1) The Director is to keep a register, with such divisions as the Director considers appropriate, containing the names of persons approved under subsection (2) who are willing to be selected for a specialised retraining assessment panel.
+(1) The chief executive officer is to keep a register, with such divisions as the chief executive officer considers appropriate, containing the names of persons approved under subsection (2) who are willing to be selected for a specialised retraining assessment panel.

 (2) WorkCover WA may, with the person’s consent, approve of the name of a person being included in the register.

 [Section 146S inserted by No. 42 of 2004 s.
-110.]
+110; amended by No. 31 of 2011 s.
+40.]

 146T.
 Panel, constitution of

-(1) On a question being referred under section 158D(2) for assessment by a specialised retraining assessment panel, the Director is to select 3 persons who are registered under section 146S to be the panel that is to make the assessment.
+(1) On a question being referred under section 158D(2) for assessment by a specialised retraining assessment panel, the Registrar is to select 3 persons who are registered under section 146S to be the panel that is to make the assessment.

 (2) Of the members of the panel —